USS Racine (LST-1191): Design and description

 The LST had a displacement of 4,793 LT when light and 8342 LT at full load.
 Racine was 522 ft 4 in long overall and 562 ft over the derrick arms which protruded past the bow.
 The vessel had a beam of 69 ft 6 in, a draft forward of 11 ft 5 in and 17 ft 5 in at the stern at full load.

-Racine was fitted with six EMD 16-645-ES diesel engines turning two shafts, three to each shaft.
+Racine was fitted with six ALCO diesel engines turning two shafts, three to each shaft.
 The system was rated at 16500 bhp and gave the ship a maximum speed of 22 kn for short periods and could only sustain 20 kn for an extended length of time.
 The LST carried 1750 LT of diesel fuel for a range of 2500 nmi at the cruising speed of 14 kn.
 The ship was also equipped with a bow thruster to allow for better maneuvering near causeways and to hold position while offshore during the unloading of amphibious vehicles.

 The Newport class were larger and faster than previous LSTs and were able to transport tanks, heavy vehicles and engineer groups and supplies that were too large for helicopters or smaller landing craft to carry.
 The LSTs have a ramp forward of the superstructure that connects the lower tank deck with the main deck and a passage large enough to allow access to the parking area amidships.
 The vessels are also equipped with a stern gate to allow the unloading of amphibious vehicles directly into the water or to unload onto a utility landing craft (LCU) or pier.
 At either end of the tank deck there is a 30 ft turntable that permits vehicles to turn around without having to reverse.
 The Newport class has the capacity for 500 LT of vehicles, 19000 ft2 of cargo area and could carry up to 431 troops.
 The vessels also have davits for four vehicle and personnel landing craft (LCVPs) and could carry four pontoon causeway sections along the sides of the hull.

 Racine was initially armed with four Mark 33 3 in/50 caliber guns in two twin turrets.
 The vessel was equipped with two Mk 63 gun control fire systems (GCFS) for the 3-inch guns, but these were removed in 1977–1978.
 The ship also had SPS-10 surface search radar.
 Atop the stern gate, the vessels mounted a helicopter deck.
 They had a maximum complement of 213 including 11 officers.